Hedwig Potthast: Relationship with Himmler

 Little is known about the overall relationship between Himmler and Potthast.
 The couple most likely saw each other only infrequently due to Himmler's activity in his numerous offices.
-It remains unclear how much, if anything, either Potthast or Himmler's wife knew about his "secret work", his involvement in the Final Solution, the genocide of the Jews.
-Potthast's relationship with Himmler ended in early 1945,—they met for the last time in mid-March 1945, after which they shared daily telephone calls until 19 April 1945.
+It remains unclear how much, if anything, either Potthast or Himmler's wife knew about his "secret work"—i.e., his involvement in the Final Solution, the genocide of the Jews.
+Potthast's relationship with Himmler ended in early 1945; they met for the last time in mid-March 1945, after which they shared daily telephone calls until 19 April 1945.

 Post-war

 When World War II in Europe ended, Potthast was in Achensee, Austria, and, after having learned of the death of Himmler on the radio on 23 May 1945, went into hiding, living temporarily with Eleonore Pohl in Rosenheim, Upper Bavaria.
 In June/July 1945, she was arrested there by members of the U.S. Army and interrogated for several days in Munich.
 Margarete and Himmler's daughter, Gudrun Burwitz, did not learn of her half-siblings until after the war.
 When she tried to make contact with them, Potthast refused.
 She lived in Theissendorf and kept in contact with the family of Himmler's older brother, Gebhard, as well as Himmler's former close confidant, Karl Wolff, until the 1950s.